Nicu-2004/WriteUpZDTM/Writeup.md

 I copied the data as a hex dump and went to cyberchef to convert it to a viewable image.
 <img width="958" height="332" alt="image" src="https://github.com/user-attachments/assets/b0057df1-60f3-4f1f-8123-44e3a805ec4f" />

 The image wasnt that intresting, until I remembered about exif data.
-I visited one that allowed me to view it and found something intresting
+I visited one that allowed me to view it and found something quite strange

 <img width="1111" height="57" alt="image" src="https://github.com/user-attachments/assets/babaeef3-6552-46bf-98d4-fd1dff4d284d" />